Full Circle Services, Inc. to offer psychiatric outpatient services

-INDEPENDENCE – Full Circle Services, Inc. has expanded its behavioral health program to provide outpatient psychiatric services to Independence and beyond.
-Available to all ages and insurers, these services aim to fill the gap in psychiatric care availability in Independence and the surrounding area.
+INDEPENDENCE — Full Circle Services, Inc. has expanded its behavioral health program to provide outpatient psychiatric services to Independence and beyond.
+Available to all ages and insurers, these services aim to fill the gap in psychiatric care availability in the Independence and surrounding areas.

-Full Circle Services, Inc. Behavioral Health will provide services such as psychotherapy, medication management, and more to children, teens and adults.
+Full Circle Services, Inc. Behavioral Health will provide behavioral health services such as psychotherapy, medication management, and more to children, teens and adults.

 These services come at a time when maintaining your mental health is of utmost importance.
 Families all over the world have been hit hard by a year full of uncertainties, and Independence and its surrounding communities are no exception.

-Cody Brickman, executive director, says that expanding their offerings will allow Full Circle Services, Inc. to better serve its patients and their communities during uncertain times.
+Cody Brickman, Executive Director, says that expanding their services will allow Full Circle Services, Inc. to better serve its patients and their communities during uncertain times.

 “Full Circle Services, Inc. believes in addressing the needs of the communities we serve,” said Brickman.
 “Without thriving communities, we cannot achieve our full mission.
 Adding a psychiatric prescriber to complement our existing counseling and therapy programs helps us offer more comprehensive, wrap-around services to ensure all our patients’ needs are met.”